schwabbthedeck/Table/README.md

 # Table

-Simple resonisive table using only Bootstrap and jQuery
+Simple responsive table using only Bootstrap and jQuery.
+Completed as part of an interviewing process.